lgreski/datasciencectacontent/markdown/pml-ghPagesSetup.md

 4. Commit and push the html file to the remote repository
 5. Navigate to https://username.github.io/username/reponame to see the website

-Github has published a short walkthrough of this process [here](https://pages.github.com).
+Github has published a short walkthrough of the process to create a personal website based on a github repository that has the same name as one's github userid [here](https://pages.github.com).

 **Last updated 16 April 2022**